moja-global/moja_global_docs/docs/prerequisites/docker.rst

     sudo apt-get update

-* Now inorder to install docker, type the following command:
+* Now in order to install docker, type the following command:
 ::

     sudo apt install docker.io

-* The Docker service needs to be setup to run at startup.
+* The docker service needs to be setup to run at startup.
 To do so, type in each command followed by enter:
 ::

     sudo systemctl start docker
     sudo systemctl enable docker

 * Verify if the docker installation is successful by running the following command.
-If the following command does not return the version of the docker, your installation has been unsuccesful please try again.
+If the following command does not return the version of the docker, your installation has been unsuccessful, please try again.
 ::

     docker --version